jabolcni/Lambergar/README.md

 In February 2024 version v0.4.1 was proposed for testing on CCRL Blitz list, where it current stands at 2687 &plusmn; 20 ELO.

-Latest version which is v0.5.0 has not been proposed for testing, but I estimate that it is around 2850  CCRL Blitz ELO.
+In March 2024 version v0.5.0 was tested on CCRL Blitz list, where it currently stands at 2916 &plusmn; 30 ELO.

 ## Credits